wp-plugins/amazonsimpleadmin/readme.txt

 http://www.wp-amazon-plugin.com/guide/

 == Change Log ==
+= 0.9.10.2 =
+* Added: Option for using shorter Amazon links (as they were in previous versions)
+* Added: Debugging mode (you can activate it on the setup panel)
+* Added: Better error handling/reporting on connection/setup errors
+* Fix: Removing whitespace on updating Amazon credentials (trim)
+* Fix: Minor bugfixes

 = 0.9.10.1 =
 * Fix: Fixed error: Class 'Asa' not found in .../AsaCore.php on line 384